2020 Academy Show Schedule

-- November 3-5: Harvest Days Horse Show, Florida State Fairgrounds (start to new highpoint season)
+October 30 - November 1: Harvest Days Horse Show, Florida State Fairgrounds (start to new highpoint season), Tampa, FL

-- December 2: Avalon Stables Horse Show, at Avalon
+December 6: Avalon Stables Horse Show, Lutz, FL

 Schedule may be subject to changes or additions.

-Please be sure to sign up on the bulletin board for any shows you wish to attend, to ensure your entry form gets completed, as well as your horse gets a spot on the trailer.
+Please be sure to sign up on the bulletin board for any shows you wish to attend, to ensure your entry form gets completed, as well as reserving your horse a spot on the trailer.
 Talk with Lonna, Holly and Tiffany about any questions.